 1-2 cups red wine or to taste (optional)

-some butter or ghee
+some clarified butter

 Spices: salt, black pepper, sweet and mild paprika powder (at least 2-3 tbsp), caraway seeds (optional), Worcester sauce (optional)